mwweinberg/mwweinberg.github.io/_posts/2020-01-01-public-domain-pictures.md

 ## Turn off the Screen

 The final thing you might want to do is turn off the screen of the display at night.
 In order to do this you need to make two entries in cron.
 [Here](https://opensource.com/article/17/11/how-use-cron-linux) is a nice intro to cron.
-It allows you to schedule commands.
+Cron is a linux utility that allows you to schedule commands.

 The commands you end up scheduling may vary based on your particular setup.
 [This](https://www.screenly.io/blog/2017/07/02/how-to-automatically-turn-off-and-on-your-monitor-from-your-raspberry-pi/) is a helpful tutorial laying out options to make this happen.
-The one that worked for me was the vcgencmd ones.
+The ones that worked for me were the `vcgencmd` ones.

 In order to schedule those I opened a terminal window and typed `crontab -e`.
-I then added to lines.
+I then added two lines.
 This line turned off the display: `vcgencmd display_power 0` and this line turned it back on: `vcgencmd display_power 1`.
 Use crontab to schedule these at appropriate times.

 ---